 To join, leave or search the confocal microscopy listserv, go to:

-Post images on http://www.imgur.com and include the link in your posting.
+http://www.imgur.com and include the link in your posting.

 Dear list members,